VMBlakelock/saute-and-skewers-greekfood/README.md

 ## Evaluation

 - Overall the design and development of this site is suitable for its intended purpose.
-- It has all.............. the basic requirements of a functional website and meets .............the project criteria.
+- It has all the basic requirements of a functional website and meets CRUD functionality of the project criteria.

-- Again to do external commitments the site is not fully complete.
-The developer is aware of various aspects that dont function as intended or is missing.
+- Due to do external commitments additional features have been left out.
+The developer is aware of aspects that dont function as intended or are not yet could be added.
-    - The CRUD Functionality is in place, however the developer struggled to wire this up correctly.
-Therefore Edit and Delete buttons do not do anything.
-    - The Edit Recipies page doesnt show.................

-- Most of the user stories where met, with the exception of .... editing user content.. probabably better to just delete or block user..............
+- Most of the user stories where met, with the exception of editing user content as an Admin User.
+In the future this can be looked into and implemented along with the option to delete or block user if required.
 - Images on the site are not all suitable for the sites look.
+It was found to be an issue to find a good seletion of free stock professional images of Greek Cuisine.
-This is something that needs changing so it gives the site a better visuals.
+  This is something that can be changed so it gives the site a better visuals.
+For now some mediterranean images were used.
 - Many future features could be added to provide more interactive activity, functionality and imagery.
-- Branch testing - No branch testing was undertaken....
+- Branch testing - No branch testing was undertaken, something that the developer was intending to do - however was just overlooked.
-- Manual Testing was undertaken .....Werkzeug ..........................more testing was required..
+- Manual Testing was undertaken and this was found to be successful.
+It is noted that there are many validation errors that needs to be looked into by the developer at a later date.
+- [Werkzeug](https://palletsprojects.com/p/werkzeug/) was used in this project for authentication and secure passwords.
+This was new to the developer and was found to be interesting and a great tool to be aware of for future projcts.
 - Some front-end design changes where made during the build due to varying factors:
-    - Materialize image carousel, looked good but didnt load well.
-Also the developer found it difficult to change the prebuilt images and the links kept breaking.
+    - Materialize image carousel, looked good and fitted the sites initial idea but didnt load well.
+Also the developer found it difficult to change the prebuilt images and the image links kept breaking.
     - The site was to have 4 pages initally but it was discovered early in development that more pages would be required.

 <hr>